 The windows are topped by arches which make up the base of the dome.
 Here we arrive at the most interesting part: three circular zones of mosaics.

-The outer zone, which is still part of the base, has mosaics of the four Gospels, interspersed with images of four empty thrones with a garment and a cross.
+The outer zone, which is still part of the base, has mosaics of the four Gospels, interspersed with images of four empty thrones with a garment and a cross (hetoimasia).
 The empty thrones likely refer to Christ’s parousia, his Second Coming.
 The Four Gospels, on the other hand, are easily identified because there are texts like EVANGELIVM SECVN MARCUM on the pages of the four books.

 Then we get to the middle zone, which is where the dome begins.
 It has mosaics portraying the twelve apostles, who are all labelled and can thus also be identified easily.
 In the image on the right, we see – from left to right – Thomas, Paul, Peter and his brother Andrew.
 Their garments are either white and gold (white tunic, gold mantle) or gold and white.
 The apostles are carrying crowns and they all have different faces.
 Peter and Paul look familiar as ever: Peter has short grey hair and a cropped grey beard, while Paul has a high forehead and is balding.
 The apostle of the Jews and the self-declared apostle of the Gentiles (Romans 11:13) are each leading five apostles in a procession that starts above the central medallion and end just below it.

 The central medallion is obviously the most important and the most spectacular part of all the decorations of the Baptistery.
 The mosaic in the medallion depicts the baptism of Christ as described in the Gospels according to Mark and Matthew: